-Link between metabolic disorders and Alzheimer's disease examinedJune 14th, 2012 in Alzheimer's disease & dementia /
+Link between metabolic disorders and Alzheimer's disease examinedJune 14, 2012 in Medicine & Health / Alzheimer's disease & dementia

 No effective treatments are currently available for the prevention or cure of Alzheimer's disease (AD), the most frequent form of dementia in the elderly.
 The most recognized risk factors, advancing age and having the apolipoprotein E Ɛ4 gene, cannot be modified or treated.
 Increasingly, scientists are looking toward other risk factors to identify preventive and therapeutic strategies.
 Much attention recently has focused on the metabolic syndrome (MetS), with a strong and growing body of research suggesting that metabolic disorders and obesity may play a role in the development of dementia.

 A new supplement to the Journal of Alzheimer's Disease provides a state-of-the-art assessment of research into the link between metabolic syndrome and cognitive disorders.
 The supplement is guest edited by Vincenza Frisardi, of the Department of Neurological and Psychiatric Sciences, University of Bari, and the Geriatric Unit and Gerontology-Geriatrics Research Laboratory, IRCCS, Foggia, Italy, and Bruno P. Imbimbo, Research and Development Department, Chiesi Farmaceutici, Parma, Italy.